 As we've said before, we used the Moore-Penrose pseudoinverse in linear algebra to find approximate solutions to poorly defined systems of equations.
 But what good is an approximate solution?

 Finding the best-fitting solution to a poorly defined system of equations is a crucial element of many real-world technologies.
 Approximate solutions power the entire concept of data fitting, and so the pseudoinverse can help you predict the weather, predict business and economic trends, and diagnose medical problems.

-The best-fitting solution gets even better when you realize the resulting line of best fit doesn't have to be linear but can be quadratic or exponential.
-If you can see a shape in your data, you can fit any kind of line to it, and the Moore-Penrose inverse can help you find that line.
+The best-fitting solution gets even better when you realize the resulting line of best fit doesn't have to be linear, but can be quadratic or exponential.
+If you can see a pattern in your data, you can fit any kind of line to it, and the Moore-Penrose inverse can help you find that line.

 Because a non-invertible matrix has no inverse, we can't calculate its condition number, depriving us of valuable information.
 In cases such as these, the pseudoinverse can stand in for the regular inverse in the condition number formula.

 An example of calculating the Moore-Penrose pseudoinverse